 With student loan debt now totaling $1.3 trillion in the United States, the student loan crisis has reached a fever pitch and now affects more than 40 million Americans.
 To compound the crisis, the Consumer Financial Protection Bureau reports that one in four borrowers are in delinquency or default on their student loans.
 Student loans are considered in default when a borrower hasn’t made in payment in more than 270 days.

-- Rehab your loans: If paying the loans in full isn’t possible, rehabilitation may be a good option.
-Once you make nine consecutive payments, which are based on your discretionary income, the defaulted status is removed from your credit report.
+If paying the loans in full isn’t possible, student loan rehabilitation may be a good option.
+Once you make nine consecutive payments, which are based on your discretionary income, the servicer removes the default status.
 At that time, the loan is considered rehabilitated and may be eligible for other repayment programs.

 Loan consolidation allows you to pay off your loans and creates a new direct consolidation loan with a fixed interest rate.
 First, you must agree to the terms of the new direct loan, including repaying it under an income-driven plan.
 After three consecutive payments, you can select a different repayment option if income-driven isn’t right for you.
 Consolidation doesn’t remove the defaulted status from your credit report.
 But it does zero out old loans and reflects a new loan line item.